 These sharks reproduce by depositing a unique spiral-shaped egg casing, which they wedge between rocks.

-This shark is named for the venomous horns on its dorsal fins.
+Learn more about the horn shark!
+Did you know that this shark is named for the venomous horns on its dorsal fins?

 The horn shark eats small fish and invertebrates.